Acelogic/2017-Plexibot/README.md

 # Capabilities
 * Had a range of 5 subsystems consisting of a drive train, roller, winch, vision and actuator
 * Performed Vision Processing assisted autonomous operation using OpenCV
-* Featured course correction algorithms to drive straight autonomously and change direction utilizating a navX sensor
+* Featured course correction algorithms to drive straight autonomously and change direction utilizing a navX sensor

 # Images
 <a href="url"><img src="https://i.imgur.com/yEHmitO.jpg" align="center" width="450"></a>